Get 10,000 FREE rewards points ($10!!!) for signing up for an account! >> GO

 Go Beyond with Natural Force

-Some unscrupulous, bargain brands of collagen peptides source their ingredients from factory farmed, industrially produced animals.
+Some unscrupulous, bargain brands of collagen peptides source their ingredients from factory-farmed, industrially produced animals.

 They rightfully tout the benefits of collagen supplementation on their bottles, but they don’t say anything about where their collagen comes from.